Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Introduction

-\begin{itemize} \item We introduce a Bilevel local operator (BiLO) learning approach that enforces strong PDE constraints, leading to improved accuracy in uncertainty quantification and parameter inference. \item We avoid direct sampling in the high-dimensional space of Bayesian neural networks, leading to more efficient sampling of unknown PDE parameters or functions. \item We apply Low-Rank Adaptation (LoRA)\cite{huLoRALowRankAdaptation2021} to enhance both efficiency and speed in fine-tuning and sampling, significantly reducing computational cost while maintaining accuracy. \item We prove there is a direct link between the tolerance for solving the lower level problem to approximate the local solution operator and the accuracy of the resulting uncertainty quantification.
+Our framework integrates key practical advantages from existing sampling and PDE-solving methods.
+We employ gradient-based MCMC, which generally explores the posterior distribution more efficiently than derivative-free approaches.
+The PDE solution and the corresponding likelihood gradients with respect to parameters are computed using a neural solver within a novel bilevel optimization framework.
+This design is flexible across PDE models, and does not require either deriving the adjoint equations or curating pretraining datasets.
+Our methodology improves accuracy through strong enforcement of PDE constraints without balancing data fitting and PDE residuals as in PINNs, and enhances efficiency by optimizing network weights deterministically rather than sampling in a high-dimensional weight space as in Bayesian neural networks.
+The key contributions of this work are as follows: \begin{itemize} \item We introduce a Bayesian Bilevel local operator (B-BiLO) learning approach that enforces strong PDE constraints, leading to improved accuracy in uncertainty quantification and parameter inference. \item We avoid direct sampling in the high-dimensional space of Bayesian neural networks, leading to more efficient sampling of unknown PDE parameters or functions. \item We apply Low-Rank Adaptation (LoRA)\cite{huLoRALowRankAdaptation2021} to enhance both efficiency and speed in fine-tuning and sampling, significantly reducing computational cost while maintaining accuracy. \item We prove there is a direct link between the tolerance for solving the lower level problem to approximate the local solution operator and the accuracy of the resulting uncertainty quantification.
 In particular, we estimate the error in the posterior distribution due to inexact minimization of the lower level problem. \end{itemize}

-The outline of the paper is as follows.
-In Sec. \ref{method}, we present the BiLO framework for Bayesian inference with low rank adaption (LoRA).
-We highlight the differences between our approach and those used in BPINNs.
-In Sec. \ref{s:experiments}, we present numerical results for a variety of PDE inverse problems, and compare the results with BPINNs.
-In Sec. \ref{conclusion}, we summarize the results.
-In the Appendices, we present theoretical analyses and additional numerical results.